CFrazz25/CFrazz25/README.md

 #### Check out my [website](https://www.frazzledazzle.dev/) if you're bored. 😜 Most of my work comes from private companies and private projects, but I'm pushing to add a few public projects.
 In the meantime, you can see and read about my previous work experience and projects on my website.
+If you're looking to work together and want to see my work behind the scenes, I'm happy to share it with you. 😄

 <p align="center"> $\color{Apricot}{Some\ of\ my\ favorite\ tools\ to\ use\ right\ now\ include\:}$ </p>